BlackDeath1107/SorteriaDiversion2k22/README.md

 Contributions makes this a great place to learn, inspire, and create.
 Any contributions you make are **warmly welcomed and appreciated**.
 Don't forget to give the project a star!
 Thanks a lot for checking our project out!
 How to comtribute to our project?
-1. Create your Feature Branch
+1. Create your Feature Branch.
-2. Commit your Changes
+2. Commit your Changes.
-3. Push to the Branch
+3. Push to the Branch.
-4. Open a Pull Request
+4. Open a Pull Request.